 Online streaming is going from strength to strength, with OTT service adoption rising around the world.
-The UK, US, and European OTT markets have been thriving for some time now, but recently we’ve seen a rapid growth of streaming entertainment services in India.
+The UK, US, and European OTT markets have been thriving for some time now, but one of the lesser-talked about markets that continues to grow rapidly is streaming entertainment services in India.

 At present, the Indian OTT market is growing at a really fast rate.
-Actually, India is the country with the highest projected growth rate from 2019 to 2024.
+In fact, India is predicted to show record growth in the coming decade, expanding by more than 20%.

 What drives this OTT spike?

 Perhaps one of the most interesting elements of this recent success is the fact that it has occurred despite India’s nationwide thirst for traditional media.

 But, it seems that with such a wide-ranging reach and a growing level of entertainment-based consumers in India, the flexible, dynamic and personalised offerings of OTT have started somewhat of a viewing revolution.
 And what’s even more interesting is that rural consumers in India outnumber those in cities in terms of OTT viewership - an incredible level of scope for providers looking to enter the market.

 High potential in India’s untapped pay tv market